Justice-Caban/HostDiffTool/README.md

 # Host Diff Tool

-A production-ready tool for tracking and comparing host configuration snapshots over time.
+A tool for tracking and comparing host configuration snapshots over time.
 Built with Go, React, and gRPC.

 ## Table of Contents